wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 # 8. The Self Stands Beyond Mind

+>Happiness comes from the self and can be found in the self only.
+Find your real self (*swarupa*) and all else will come with it… ideas of movement, of restlessness, of pleasure and pain are all in the mind.
+The Self stands beyond the mind, aware, but unconcerned.

-**Questioner:** As a child fairly often I experienced states of complete happiness, verging on ecstasy: later, they ceased, but since I came to India they reappeared, particularly after I met you.
+**Questioner:** As a child fairly often I experienced states of complete happiness, verging on ecstasy.
+Later, they ceased, but since I came to India they reä ppeared, particularly after I met you.
 Yet these states, however wonderful, are not lasting.
 They come and go and there is no knowing when they will come back.

 **Maharaj:** How can anything be steady in a mind which itself is not steady?